NirmalkumarNK2/NirmalkumarNK2/README.md

 - 👋 Hi, I’m @NirmalkumarNK2
 - 👀 I’m interested in cycling
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python developers
+- 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me at nirmalkumarv2004@email.com

 <!---